The Big Fix (South Park): Plot

 Stan goes to a doctor, fearing that he is racist, having thought Tolkien's first name was a reference to tokenism.
-The doctor harshly criticizes Stan for having assumed such a thing, and breaks the fourth wall to question whether "anyone else" believed the same thing.
-He suggests Stan do some reading from the perspective of a black person, but Stan instead reads books by J. R. R. Tolkien.
-In class, Stan shares what he learned from Tolkien's work and suggests it be made required reading.
-He later addresses a school assembly declaring it to be J. R. R. Tolkien Appreciation Day, but when he invites Tolkien up to speak, Tolkien declares that he hates Tolkien's work, and the fact that he was named after him.
-Later at Stan's house, Stan confesses to Tolkien his error regarding Tolkien's name.
-Tolkien says his parents bought the cannabis farm across the road, and named it Credigree Weed.
-Randy is incensed by this, and by the fact that Steve is using Randy's idea of exploiting Black culture for profit, and speaking in African-American Vernacular English to establish "street cred" with customers.
+The doctor harshly criticizes Stan for having assumed such a thing, and he breaks the fourth wall to question whether "anyone else" believed the same thing.
+He suggests that Stan should do some reading from the perspective of a black person, but Stan follows that advice too literally and instead reads books by J. R. R. Tolkien, imagining the text being narrated by a racially caricatured black man.
+In class, Stan shares what he learned from J. R. R. Tolkien's work and suggests that it be made required reading.
+He later addresses a school assembly, declaring it to be J. R. R. Tolkien Appreciation Day, but, when he invites Tolkien up to speak, Tolkien declares that he hates J. R. R. Tolkien's work and the fact that he was named after him.
+Later, at Stan's house, Stan confesses to Tolkien his error regarding Tolkien's name.
+Tolkien says that his parents bought the cannabis farm across the road and named it Credigree Weed.
+Randy is incensed by this, and by the fact that Steve is using Randy's idea of exploiting black culture for profit and speaking in African-American Vernacular English to establish "street cred" with customers.
 Randy kicks Tolkien out of his house, promising to go to war with Steve.
 The episode ends with a gag public service announcement by the doctor, directed to those who thought Tolkien's name was really Token.